jdoconnor/cat-vibes/README.md

 ## Origin Story

+This was created to see a new what types of decisions a new version of Qwen would make on its own.

 > hi. my name is kratos. i'm not the regular user of this computer. i'm looking to vibe code something fun. oh yeah, i forgot -- i'm a cat. make something cool.

 ## What is this?